The Dark Pictures

-The Dark Pictures Anthology is an anthology series of interactive drama and survival horror video games developed and published by Supermassive Games (first four games published by Bandai Namco Entertainment).
-The anthology is planned to consist of eight games, with each game inspired by a different horror genre.
-Each game features five main characters whose survival depends on the choices made by the player.
-While each character only appears in one game, face models are often reused in other games, except those of the leading actors.
-The games use a third-person perspective and the ability to choose from various dialogue options and courses of action.
+The Dark Pictures (Note: Following the release of The Devil in Me, Supermassive dropped the "Anthology" branding from the series title, opting instead for the tagline "A Dark Pictures Game" starting with Directive 8020 to emphasise that the games are standalone experiences.) is an anthology series of interactive drama and survival horror video games developed and published by Supermassive Games (with the first four games published by Bandai Namco Entertainment).
+Each game is inspired by a different horror genre and features five main characters whose survival depends on the choices made by the player.
+While each character only appears in one game, face models are often reused across the series, except those of the leading actors.
+The games use a third-person perspective and allow the player to choose from various dialogue options and courses of action.

-The series began with Man of Medan (2019), which is followed by Little Hope (2020), House of Ashes (2021), and The Devil in Me (2022).
-The upcoming Directive 8020 will release in 2026.
-The series was initially broken down into seasons, but Supermassive moved away from the concept leading up to the release of Directive 8020.
-A spin-off video game, Switchback VR, was released by Supermassive Games for the PlayStation VR2 on 16 March 2023.
+The series began with Man of Medan (2019), which was followed by Little Hope (2020), House of Ashes (2021), and The Devil in Me (2022).
+The most recent game, Directive 8020, released on 12 May 2026.
+While the anthology was initially planned to consist of eight games broken down into seasons, Supermassive later shifted its roadmap, moving away from the overarching season concept and strict game limit to focus on standalone experiences.
+A spin-off video game, Switchback VR, was released for the PlayStation VR2 on 16 March 2023.

 Games

-The series is planned to consist of eight games, of which four have been released; Man of Medan (2019), Little Hope (2020), House of Ashes (2021), and The Devil in Me (2022).
-The initial plan was for a game to release every six months.
-A spin-off game title Switchback VR (2023) was released for PlayStation VR2.
-The upcoming Directive 8020 is set to release in the first half of 2026.
-The series was initially broken down into seasons, but Supermassive moved away from the concept leading up to the release of Directive 8020, which was originally going to be the second season premiere.
+The series was initially planned to consist of eight games across two seasons, with a new instalment releasing every six months.
+However, executive producer Dan McDonald stated in April 2026 that the original roadmap had shifted, resulting in the studio no longer strictly adhering to an eight game limit.
+Supermassive also dropped the "season" branding leading up to the release of Directive 8020, which was originally billed as the second season premiere, in order to focus on the game as a standalone title.
+By de-emphasising the episodic and overarching branding, the studio aimed to highlight that players do not need to play previous entries to understand the newer games.